vinnyt123/Dreamscapes/README.md

 java -jar Dreamscapes.jar

 After a brief pause the game will launch.
 For best results use on Windows, though it also does run Linux.
+To run the code from source, simply open it with your IDE of choice and run through there.